What is Breast Augmentation?

 Breast augmentation is perhaps the most painful operation I do in my practice.
 But 99.9% of women say that they would do it again for the benefit they perceive afterwards.
 Sort of like child-bearing.
 The pain is managed with pain relievers, and while you should keep it in mind, it should not be enough of a reason for not having the surgery.

-Will I ever be able to work out again after surgery?
+When will I be able to work out after my breast augmentation?

 Schedule an appointment

-If you would like to learn more about breast augmentation and would like to see if you are a good candidate, contact our office in Boston to schedule a consultation.
+If you would like to learn more about breast augmentation and would like to see if you are a good candidate, contact our office today!
+Call (617)965-9500 to schedule a consultation with Boston plastic surgeon Dr. Rick Silverman.